Raythonic/watiba/README.md

 # Installation
 ## PIP
 If you installed this as a Python package, e.g. pip, then the pre-compiler can be found where the package was installed.
-For example, on Linux:
+For example:
 ```
 /home/{user}/.local/lib/python3.8/site-packages/watiba/watiba-c.py
 ```